 Check walls for cracking and leaks.

 Needle Seal – Float needle seals are made from rubber, they can be located on the tip of the needle or embedded in the needle seat.
 Either way, they wear over time and can break down causing a blockage.

 Seal kits are available, but whole carburetors aren’t expensive or hard to fit, sometimes it’s best to replace the whole carburetor.

 Failure – Remove the float by sliding the pin out.
 Check the needle seal.

 The needle tip seal turns pink when worn, some carburetors will have the seal in the carburetor needle seat instead.

-Use fine wire to clean out the needle seat in the carburetor.
+Spray – Use fine wire to clean out the needle seat in the carburetor.
 Blow some WD carb cleaner into the needle seat on the carburetor.

 Fuel should start to flow, if it doesn’t, remove and clean carburetor or replace with a new unit.

 Where is the carburetor located on a lawn mower?
 The carburetor on a lawn mower is usually located towards the front of the engine opposite the muffler.
 The carburetor is positioned behind the air filter cover, the air filter is a black plastic square / rectangle cover.